ashishpatel26/ML-Notes-in-Markdown/06-NaturalLanguageProcessing/README.md

 ### Sparsity

 The property that a matrix holding a lot of zeroes and very few values, is called sparsity.
+This is usually not a good thing and can be reduced, either by removing the least frequent words by using the `max_features` parameter of `CountVectorizer` method (in Python) or using **Dimensionality Reduction** techniques.

 ## CODE REFERENCES